NOTE: Analysis is mixed in with the relation of

 But is she negative?
 We may not be convinced she is the negative "other woman", not when Becky comes after them with a gun.
 For all we know, she may be better for Steven.

-Shelly may not have had anything to do with Laura in the original series, but of course Bobby was her boyfriend, the one she didn't really love, who she used for drugs and two-timed on with a number of other people including James.
+Shelly may not have had anything to do with Laura in the original series, but Bobby was her boyfriend, the one Laura didn't really love, who she used for drugs and two-timed on with a number of other people including James.
 Gersten's sister, Donna, was the good girl best friend of Donna, who struggled with falling in love with James and played with assuming some of Laura's bad girl characteristics.
 As it also turned out, she was only a half-sister of Gersten, her father being Ben Horne.
 So Bobby's daughter's husband is involved with Laura's best friend's little half-sister.
 Becky coming after Steven with a gun is pretty alarming.

 Unanswered questions that may not nag too much?
 As stated earlier, who called Becky?